betsol/angular-input-modified/README.md

 [![npm version](https://badge.fury.io/js/angular-input-modified.svg)](http://badge.fury.io/js/angular-input-modified)

-This Angular.js module adds additional properties and methods to the `ngModel` and `ngForm` controllers, as well as CSS classes to the underlying form elements to provide end-user with facilities to detect and indicate changes in form data.
+This Angular module adds additional properties and methods to the `ngModel` and `ngForm` controllers, as well as CSS classes to the underlying form elements to provide end-user with facilities to detect and indicate changes in form data.